Do a business energy audit

 No

-• ensuring equipment is clean, aligned correctly and that wiring connections are not loose
+• make sure equipment is clean, aligned correctly and that wiring connections are not loose

-• ensuring moving parts and bearings are still functioning and appropriately lubricated
+• check that moving parts and bearings are functioning and lubricated

-• finding and repairing leaks, cracks or other damage.
+• find and repair leaks, cracks or other damage.

-Have you investigated the most energy efficient equipment to replace existing equipment, when needed?
+Have you investigated the most energy efficient equipment to replace existing equipment?
 Yes

 No

 Develop an equipment upgrade plan.
-Researching total life-cycle costs (i.e. energy costs, maintenance costs and upfront purchase costs) in preparation for equipment failure can help reduce replacement delays and ensure the most cost-effective and energy efficient models are selected.
+Research the total life-cycle costs (ie, energy, maintenance and purchase).
+Preparing for equipment failure can reduce delays and make sure the most cost-effective and energy efficient models are selected.

 Where an air compressor is used, is the lowest possible air pressure used and is distance between compressor and outlet short?
 Yes